LieSolver: PDE-Constrained Learning for IBVPs via Lie Symmetries: Extended Discussion of Lie Symmetries

-holds for any infinitesimal generator $\mathbf v$ of $G$. \end{theorem} Thus, for locally solvable systems, we can derive \emph{all} symmetry groups of the PDE system with the aforementioned framework.
-We would like to conclude this section by recapping all the steps to compute the symmetry group: \begin{enumerate} \item[0.]
-Check maximal rank and local solvability of $\mathcal D$. \item Write an ansatz for a vector field $\mathbf v$ on $X\times \mathcal U$ according to \cref{eq:vector-field_ansatz} and compute its prolongation \cref{eq:prolongation1,eq:phiJ,eq:totalderivative}. \item Derive the infinitesimal criterion \cref{thm:infinitesimal_criterion1,thm:infinitesimal_criterion2}, i.e., the prolongation of $\mathbf v$ applied on the PDE should vanish whenever the PDE is satisfied. \item By comparing the coefficients of the infinitesimal criterion, one obtains an overdetermined system of simple PDEs (``determining equations''). \item Solve the determining equations by elementary methods, to get the most general generators $\mathbf v$ and choose a basis of the subspace generated by $\mathbf v$. \item Derive 1-parameter Lie groups from infinitesimal generators by the exponential map $g_\vartheta \circ (x,u) = \exp(\vartheta \mathbf v) \circ(x,u)$. \item Derive the transformation maps from these group actions by \cref{eq:group-functrafo-correspondence}. \end{enumerate}
+We would like to conclude this section by recapping all the steps to compute the symmetry group: \begin{enumerate}[itemsep=1pt,topsep=1pt] \item[0.]
+Check maximal rank and local solvability of $\mathcal D$. \item Write an ansatz for a vector field $\mathbf v$ on $X\times \mathcal U$ according to \cref{eq:vector-field_ansatz} and compute its prolongation by \cref{eq:prolongation1}, \cref{eq:phiJ} and \cref{eq:totalderivative}. \item Derive the infinitesimal criterion \cref{thm:infinitesimal_criterion1,thm:infinitesimal_criterion2}, i.e., the prolongation of $\mathbf v$ applied on the PDE should vanish whenever the PDE is satisfied. \item By comparing the coefficients of the infinitesimal criterion, one obtains an overdetermined system of simple PDEs (``determining equations''). \item Solve the determining equations by elementary methods, to get the most general generators $\mathbf v$ and choose a basis of the subspace generated by $\mathbf v$. \item Derive one-parameter Lie groups from infinitesimal generators by the exponential map $g_\vartheta \circ (x,u) = \exp(\vartheta \mathbf v) \circ(x,u)$. \item Derive the transformation maps from these group actions by \cref{eq:group-functrafo-correspondence}. \end{enumerate}

 There are several implementations available, which will solve this task step by step.
-We refer to \cite{steinberg2014practicalguidesymboliccomputation, Hereman1996, Butcher2003, Champagne1991}, which giving an overview about different available implementations.
+We refer to \cite{steinberg2014practicalguidesymboliccomputation, Hereman1996, Butcher2003, Champagne1991}, which give an overview about different available implementations.